Char-Hunt/Projects-portfolio/README.md

 ## Project Portfolio - Auditing security incidents using SQL
 ## Project description

 In this project, the goal is to obtain specific information about employees, their machines, and the departments they belong to from the database.
 As a security analyst, you’ll likely need to analyze data.
-Finding the specific data you’ll need often depends on more several factors.
+Finding the specific data you’ll need often depends on several factors.
 We will use SQL to retrieve specific pieces of information from the database and filter for multiple conditions.
 In addition, we will use the <code>AND</code>, <code>OR</code> and <code>NOT</code> operators to create more filters for SQL queries.

 The security team needs data to audit potential security incidents and also update computers.
-As an analyst, we are responsible for filtering the following required information from the database:
+As an analyst, you are responsible for filtering the following required information from the database:

 1. Retrieve failed login attempts taking place oustide business hours.
 2. Obtain login attempts on specific dates.